MikeDigitize/Getting_Started_With_TDD/README.md

 # Getting Started With TDD

-An intro for the junior developers at AO.
+An intro to TDD for the junior developers at AO.

 Let's start with a hypothetical situation.
 A ticket has been assigned to us at sprint planning.